The Build Environment

 composer --version # 2.x.x

-The NodeJS version used in the container is set ahead of time within the project settings.
+The NodeJS version used in the container is set ahead of time within the project's .chipperci.yml file:

-No global packages are installed other than node
+No global Node packages are installed other than node, npm, and yarn.

 The

 You can dynamically set which NodeJS version is used.
-This is useful if the build container needs a newer minor point release, or if you need to use an older version of NodeJS.
+This is useful if the build environment needs a newer minor point release, or if you need to use an older version of NodeJS.

 To change node version, run the following in your build pipeline before running any node/npm commands: